thomas-digregorio/FlightGear_NLP/README.md

 ## Example Commands

 - **Speed control**: "increase speed to 250 knots", "slow down", "set speed to 200"
+- **Altitude control**: "increase altitude to 10000 feet", "climb to 15000", "descend to 5000", "increase altitude by 2000"
 - **Direction control**: "turn left 30 degrees", "head north", "change heading to 090"
+- **Takeoff**: "take off", "takeoff", "launch"
 - **Landing**: "land the plane", "initiate landing sequence"
 - **Status**: "what's my speed?", "show status", "where am I?"
+- **System**: "help" - Show all commands, "watch" - Real-time status monitor

 ## Project Structure

 ```
 NLP_Scratch/
 ├── requirements.txt
 ├── environment.yml              # Conda environment file
 ├── README.md
 ├── start_flightgear.bat         # Windows helper script to start FlightGear
 ├── main.py                       # Entry point, chat interface
-├── flightgear_controller.py # FlightGear communication
+├── flightgear_controller_simple.py # FlightGear HTTP communication (using flightgear-python)
-├── nlp_parser.py           # LLM command parsing
+├── nlp_parser.py                 # LLM command parsing (TinyLlama 1.1B Chat)
 ├── command_executor.py           # Command execution logic
-├── visualizer.py           # Visualization utilities
 └── .gitignore
 ```

 ## Notes

+- **Model**: Uses TinyLlama 1.1B Chat (TinyLlama/TinyLlama-1.1B-Chat-v1.0) from HuggingFace
-- The first run will download the LLM model (TinyLlama), which may take a few minutes (~2GB download)
+- The first run will download the LLM model, which may take a few minutes (~2GB download)
 - Model inference runs locally - no internet required after initial download
 - FlightGear must be running before starting the Python application
-- The application will attempt to connect to FlightGear on localhost:5500
+- The application connects to FlightGear via HTTP on localhost:8080
 - If LLM fails to load, the system will automatically fall back to rule-based parsing
+- Aircraft starts in the air at 5000 feet by default (configurable in start_flightgear.bat)

 ## Troubleshooting

-- **Connection refused**:
+- **Connection refused / Cannot connect to FlightGear**:
-  - Make sure FlightGear is running with `--telnet=5500`
+  - Make sure FlightGear is running with `--httpd=8080`
-  - Check that port 5500 is not blocked by firewall
+  - Check that port 8080 is not blocked by firewall
-  - Try: `netstat -an | findstr 5500` (Windows) or `netstat -an | grep 5500` (Linux/Mac) to verify FlightGear is listening
+  - Verify FlightGear is listening: `netstat -an | findstr 8080` (Windows) or `netstat -an | grep 8080` (Linux/Mac)
+  - Make sure you're using the `start_flightgear.bat` script or manually start with `fgfs --httpd=8080`

 - **Model download issues**:
   - Check internet connection for initial model download
-  - Model will be cached in `~/.cache/huggingface/` after first download
+  - Model (TinyLlama 1.1B Chat) will be cached in `~/.cache/huggingface/` after first download
   - If download fails, the system will use rule-based parsing as fallback
+  - Model size: ~2GB

 - **Slow response**:
   - LLM inference may take 2-5 seconds depending on your hardware
   - CPU inference is slower than GPU - consider using CUDA if available
   - Rule-based parsing (fallback) is much faster but less flexible
+  - TinyLlama is optimized for speed but may be slower on older CPUs

 - **Import errors**:
   - Make sure all dependencies are installed: `pip install -r requirements.txt`
   - Use Python 3.8 or higher
+  - If `flightgear-python` fails to install, try: `pip install --upgrade flightgear-python`

+- **Position/Altitude showing as 0**:
+  - This may indicate FlightGear property paths need adjustment
+  - The system tries multiple property paths automatically
+  - Check FlightGear is fully loaded before running the Python application

-- **Visualization not showing**:
+- **Commands not recognized**:
-  - Make sure matplotlib backend is properly configured
-  - On some systems, you may need: `export MPLBACKEND=TkAgg` (Linux/Mac)
+  - The system uses TinyLlama 1.1B Chat for parsing - try rephrasing your command
+  - Use the `help` command to see available command formats
+  - Rule-based fallback handles common commands if LLM fails